Dutch athletics reeling after arrest of 2 relay runners

 Ad Roskam, technical director of the Dutch track and field association, said Thursday the sport’s administrators are in shock at the recent arrests.

-Roskam says, “We still have no reason to believe it is anything else than coincidence that we have two cases now, as if one is not shocking enough.”
+“We still have no reason to believe it is anything else than coincidence that we have two cases now, as if one is not shocking enough,” Roskam said in a telephone interview.

+Ghafoor’s lawyer in Germany did not immediately return a call seeking comment.
+A lawyer representing Bouwmeester told Dutch media in Hungary this week that Bouwmeester has not yet commented on the case.

+The first arrest came when German authorities stopped a car at a routine highway border check on June 18.
+Prosecutors allege that the vehicle was carrying 13.19 kilograms (29 pounds) of crystal meth and 43.34 kilograms (95.5 pounds) of ecstasy, as well as 12,313.50 euros ($13,730) in cash.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports